<img height="1" width="1" src="https://www.facebook.com/tr?id=187366305334609&amp;ev=PageView &amp;noscript=1">

 The Basics of Goodwill Impairment

 That brings us to goodwill impairment.
-Long gone are the days when US GAAP allowed public companies to amortize goodwill like they do long-lived assets and indefinite-lived intangible assets.
+Long gone are the days when US GAAP allowed public companies to amortize goodwill like they do long-lived assets.
 But if you don't amortize goodwill assets like intellectual property, for instance, or depreciate it like plant equipment, then how do you make sure your recorded goodwill is recoverable?
 You guessed it – goodwill impairment.

 Goodwill impairment exists when the fair value of your reporting unit drops below its carrying value.
 The topic du jour, goodwill impairment testing, is the mechanism that determines the amount of that accounting charge.